 - Soil Nutrient Management on Organic Grain Farms in MT (EB0200)

 - From Conventional to Organic Cropping: What to Expect During the Transition Years (MT200901AG)

 - Sustainable Agriculture, Nutrient Focus (Nutrient Management Module 15)

-- Nitrates in Soil and Ground Water Under Irrigated Crops (Fertilizer Fact No. 9)
+- Nitrates in Soil and Ground Water Under Irrigated Crops (Fertilizer Facts No. 9)

-See Judith Basin Nitrogen Project (webpage) - to understand and mitigate surface and groundwater nitrate sources
+Visit the Judith Basin Nitrogen Project webpage to understand and mitigate surface and groundwater nitrate sources.